ethereum/pos-evolution/pos-evolution.md

 Given a block $B$, we define $\mathscr{view}(B)$, the view of $B$, to be the view consisting of $B$ and all its ancestors.
 We define $\mathscr{ffgview}(B)$, the FFG view of $B$, to be $\mathscr{view}(LEBB(B))$.
 The definition of $\mathscr{view}(B)$ is *agnostic of the viewer*, in the sense that any view that accepted $B$ can compute an identical $\mathscr{view}(B)$, so we do not need to supply a validator into the argument.
 Intuitively, $\mathscr{view}(B)$ *focuses* the view to the chain starting from the genesis block to $B$ and $\mathscr{ffgview}(B)$ looks at a *frozen* snapshot of $\mathscr{view}(B)$ at the last checkpoint.
 Casper FFG operates only on epoch boundary pairs, so the FFG view of a block $B$ extracts exactly the information in the chain starting from the genesis block to $B$ that is relevant to Casper FFG.

-In Gasper, validators are partitioned into *committees* in each epoch, with one committee per slot.
-In each slot, one validator from the designated committee proposes a block.
-Then, all the members of that committee will *attest* to what they see as the head of the chain with the fork-choice rule HLMD-GHOST (a slight variation of LMD-GHOST that will be presented below).
+In Gasper, validators are partitioned into committees in each epoch, with one committee per slot.

 <details><summary>Committee</summary>